It is useful to know the kinds of word that can be left out of a sentence to save time

 (i) Ancient Egyptians wrote (on) papyrus.

 Without on here, we would still probably understand that papyrus was where Ancient Egyptians wrote rather than what.
 In general, prepositions seem omissible if their meaning is obvious from the context.
 On many occasions, however, they will need to be kept.
-The preposition of is perhaps one of the most omissible.
+The preposition of is perhaps one of the most omissible (see 160.
+Uses of “of”).

 6. Personal Pronouns

-These comprise I, you, he, she, it and the plurals we and they.
+These comprise I, you, he, she, it and their related forms.
 Again, there is not 100% omissibility.
 It seems most likely when the pronoun is repeating an earlier mention of the same idea, in either the same or an earlier sentence, like this:

 (j) When hydrogen nuclei (are) fused together, (they) form helium.